SecurityRAT/SecurityRAT/README.md

     - use one of the ready-made docker containers from https://hub.docker.com (e.g. apereo/cas:v4.2.2)
   - [MySQL Database](https://www.mysql.com/)

-# Before starting the application:
+# Before starting the application :
 - checkout this project
 - log into your mysql server and create an empty database for this application
-- edit the database and CAS server configuration in the file `src/main/resources/config/application-[dev|prod].yml` according to the examples
+- edit the database in the file `src/main/resources/config/application-[dev|prod].yml` according to the examples

     ```
     databaseName: $YourDatabase
     username: $DBUserName
     password: $DBUserPassword
-    cas:
-        casLoginUrl: http(s)://localhost:8443/cas #Change to the URL your CAS server listens on
-        callbackUrl: https://localhost:9000/callback #Change to the correct URL (https) of SecurityRAT
     ```
 - enable TLS for spring boot if you don't use a separate web server:
    - e.g. generate a self-signed certificate in the root directory of SecurityRAT: `keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650`
    - add the following lines into `application-dev.yml`:

     ```
     server:
       ssl: